 Recursive Import: The show is being dubbed into Japanese, with a vocal cast featuring several Kamen Rider veterans.
 For extra points, Len's dub actor is the actor who played Ren Akiyama/Kamen Rider Knight, Wing Knight's Japanese equivalent.

-Small Name, Big Ego: Michelle, except that she seems to be liked by her editors by using the Gilderoy Lockheart method of accomplishment without the memory-wiping.
+Small Name, Big Ego: Michelle, except that she seems to be liked by her editors by using the Gilderoy Lockhart method of accomplishment without the memory-wiping.
 Or maybe they're just in on the fact that she's an undercover agent.

 Smug Snake: Torque.
 Let's throw Michelle in there, too, but she gets better.